Equivariant instanton homology: Four flavors of instanton homology

 Using the cap product of cohomology and homology, and pulling back cohomology classes from $BG$, we find that $H^+_*(X)$ is a module over $H^{-*}(BG)$ (note the negative grading, as cohomology classes contract against homology, decreasing degree).
 Using the cup product instead, $H^-_*(X)$ is also a module over $H^{-*}(BG)$.

 If $G$ is finite or connected, is a homomorphism relating these two homology theories, the \emph{norm map}:

 Note the degree shift by $\dim G$; we think of the norm map as a sort of averaging operator.
-For a general compact Lie group there is a twist involving the character $\pi_0 G \to \pm 1$ given by the determinant of the adjoint representation (see Theorem \ref{DGtoLambda}).
+For a general compact Lie group there is a twist involving the character $\pi_0 G \to \pm 1$ given by the determinant of the adjoint representation.
+This norm map is defined by topological means, using spectra; we will have to use a purely algebraic approach to constructing it.

 There is a final equivariant homology theory, \emph{Tate homology}, written $H^\infty_*(X)$ and fitting into a long exact sequence Remarkably, the norm map is an $H^{-*}(BG)$-module homomorphism, and Tate homology also has the structure of an $H^{-*}(BG)$-module for which all maps in the above exact sequence are module homomorphisms.
+The relevant claim in the purely algebraic setting is somewhat more subtle.

 The other essential property of Tate homology is that $H^\infty_G(G) = 0$, so that Tate homology of a finite $G$-CW complex can be calculated (essentially) from its subcomplex of points with nontrivial stabilizer.
 This is extremely useful for calculation, as we will see later in the context of $I^\infty$.